jallred33/DH720/scheduleSpr24.md

 ###  1/25: Introduction, requirements, assignments

-* introductions, policies, syllabus review
+* introductions, policies, syllabus review: feel free to introduce yourself to me and each other virtually using the nifty [Padlet](https://huntercollege68.padlet.org/jallred/remake-of-intros-parts-of-speech-in-engl-490-494-aw8305cgkdwhi976)!
 * Commons and hypothes.is onboarding

 ## 1: Does Anyone Still Read Books?
 Why and How?
 W(h)ither the Novel?